l1na-forever/archive_redditor/README.md

 The contexts of the file will be the submission's selftext.
 Existing files won't be erased or overwritten.

+**Using templates:**

+By default, posts will be written to a plain text file consisting of a simple header, and the post's contents.
+This output format can be customized by passing in a `-template` argument:

+    archive_redditor -template templates/book_template.md <username> <output directory path>

+A template file might look like this:

+    # {{.Title}}

+    **{{.Author}}** - {{.Date}}

+    {{.Selftext}}

+    \newpage

+Notably, each field is accessed with the syntax `{{.FieldName}}`.
+Other text is from the templating engine, and can be used to set directives (e.g., for TeX/Pandoc).
+See [the `templates` directory](https://github.com/l1na-forever/archive_redditor/tree/mainline/templates/) in this repository for examples.
+Templates are rendered using [Go's built-in templating facility](https://golang.org/pkg/text/template/); no sanitization is performed on the template (you should not run templates you don't trust).
+Available fields include:

+* `Author`
+* `Date`
+* `NumComments`
+* `Permalink`
+* `Score`, `Ups`, `Downs`
+* `Selftext`
+* `SelftextHTML`
+* `Subreddit`
+* `Title`

+The full list of available fields can be found [here](https://godoc.org/github.com/jzelinskie/geddit#Submission).

+**Generating PDFs/E-books:**

+The script `make_book.sh`, included in this repository, can be used to generate a single document.
+The document hands the user's posts to [Pandoc](https://pandoc.org/), which renders to one of its supported file formats (based on the output filename).
+To run the included script:

+    ./make_book.sh <username> <filename>

+To generate an E-book suitable for an E-reader, the ePub (`.epub`) format is usually the best bet.
+For Kindle devices, [Calibre](https://calibre-ebook.com/) includes a handy `ebook-convert` utility which can convert to the Kindle-compatible `.mobi` format (`pandoc` doesn't support outputting `.mobi` on its own):

+    ebook-convert output.epub output.mobi

 ## Status

 Presently, the utility saves only selftext posts hosted on reddit.com.
+Customization of the output file format is supported.
 In the future, support may be added for archiving additional types of posts.
 Support may also be added for archiving off-site links (for example, archiving a user's images hosted off-site).

 ## Licence